anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_architecture_overview.md

 ## Anchor Beans

 Many classes (especially plugins) inherit from AnchorBean class.
-This makes the class an [Anchor Bean](/developer_guide_anchor_beans.html), which can be instantiated from XML (and have other convenient properties).
+This makes the class an [Anchor Bean](/developer_guide_anchor_beans.html), which can be instantiated from XML and has other convenient properties.

 ## Key entry-point modules